michaeljoseph04/gis_intro/ReadMe.md

 write_sf(neighborhood_collisions, "project/data/neighborhood_collisions.shp", delete_layer = TRUE)
 ```

 There are many more things we can do with this data now within R. I will have further introductions to spatial analysis with these workflows in the future.
-In the meantime, for more information on visualizing the data in a more sophisticated manner than I have attempted here, you may want to check out [r-spatial's great series of posts on making maps](https://www.r-spatial.org/r/2018/10/25/ggplot2-sf.html) in r, which also involve including many of the traditional cartographic features useful for presentation-quality material.
+In the meantime, for more information on visualizing the data in a more sophisticated manner than I have attempted here, you may want to check out [r-spatial's great series of posts on making maps](https://www.r-spatial.org/r/2018/10/25/ggplot2-sf.html) in R, which also involve including many of the traditional cartographic features useful for presentation-quality material.